 San Pedro buds are pointed and produce a fluted whitish flower in July.

-They bloom at night and remain open, with the fragrant flowers measuring approximately 8.7” inches in diameter.
+They are night blooming and remain open, with the fragrant flowers measuring approximately 8.7” inches in diameter.

 Black or brown hairs and scales cover the fruit, which measures 1.9″ to 2.4” inches long and 1.2″ inches in diameter.